 Project management, including the appointment of a dedicated project manager

 Monitoring, both in terms of long term water quality and to measure the impact of individual schemes

-There are a number of documents which contribute towards the improvements to the River Mease SAC will be made, including the mitigation measures for new development required under DCS1 and 2:
+There are a number of documents which set out how the improvements to the River Mease SAC will be made, including the mitigation measures for new development required under DCS1 and 2: